 - Provides referrals to local partners/resources and other appropriate supportive services to assist residents with meeting their needs and goals.
 Monitors progress and provides support;

 - Help residents apply for entitlement programs and other social service supports.
-Works with residents to establish trust and encourage appropriate use of services to increase self-sufficiency and maintain an independent life style;
+Works with residents to establish trust and encourage appropriate use of services to maintain their independent life style;

-- Prepares and maintains appropriate case file records, collects resident data/surveys, prepares written and oral progress reports as requested and attends to other administrative duties including departmental meetings and serving on agency committees;
+- Prepares and maintains appropriate case file records, collects resident data, prepares written and oral progress reports as requested and attends to other administrative duties including departmental meetings and serving on agency committees;

 - Work cooperatively with housing management, residents and their families or other informal supports to resolve tenant issues that jeopardize stable housing or provide information on alternate housing;